⚡ URGENT · LA CITY BUDGET 2026-27

 LA is about to abandon its shelter dogs.

 Without City Council action, the Dogs Playing for Life contract ends July 1.
 Dogs at LA's 6 city shelters lose the only structured out-of-kennel time they get.
-Take action in 60 seconds below.
+The Council adopts the final budget by June 1.
+Email your representatives this week — that's how the budget changes from here.

 Cost to save it